Ultimate Guide To Amateur Blogging – No Experience Needed

 Identify your Amateur Blogs Niche

-If you are still willing to dive into blogging, then the first step is deciding what it is that you will be writing about.
+If you still want to dive into blogging, then the first step is deciding what it is that you will be writing about.

 If you have no idea how to get started, this can be an overwhelming first stage.

 So here is a simple exercise that you can practice in order to find out what is the best niche you should be choosing.

 On a piece of paper, make a list on one side of what you are passionate about, and on the other, what you are an expert in, (or what you feel like you are good at).

 Then see what overlaps between your passions and your expertise and that may be the best niche you should go into.